Hugh Carr

-Hugh Carr is a former Irish nationalist politician.
+Hugh Carr is a former Irish Social Democratic and Labour Party (SDLP) politician.

+Biography

 Carr was elected to Newry and Mourne District Council in 1989, representing the Social Democratic and Labour Party in Crotlieve.

 Carr was elected to the Northern Ireland Forum in 1996, representing South Down, but was not able to take the same seat at the 1998 Northern Ireland Assembly election.

 Carr held his council seat at the 1993, 1997 and 2001 elections.
 In 2003, he was appointed as the Chair of the Newry District Policing Partnership.
 However, he resigned from the council in April, citing personal circumstances.